These chocolate protein overnight oats are the easiest way to wake up and have a protein-packed breakfast! Easy to make gluten-free and vegan.

 Beef protein probably sounds awful, I know, but there’s zero beef taste, and the flavor is great.
 But it’s been out of stock for months.

 For my vegan readers, I found and tried a vegan option – Dr. Murray’s Super Foods 3 Seed Chocolate Protein Powder.
 It’s just as tasty in these chocolate oats!
+It’s also great in this Matcha Protein Shake for a chocolate twist.

 So that’s the one that I usually use these days.
 It’s on Amazon, but insanely expensive there.
 I get it from iHerb.